mrob11/django-html5-boilerplate/README.md

 Then open up your browser and go to [http://127.0.0.1:8000](http://127.0.0.1:8000) -- if all went well you should see the "Hello world!" page.

 Now you'll need to configure your database.
-Open up `settings/dev.py` and configure your local settings (database, etc.) I go into more detail about the way settings are handled in the Settings Module
+Open up `settings/dev.py` and configure your local settings (database, etc.) I go into more detail about the way settings are handled in the Settings Module.

 ```python
 DATABASES = {